Julie-Anne Baker

 What therapies do I work with?

 I integrate a range of therapies together, primarily person-centred therapy, cognitive behavioural therapy (CBT) and third-wave behavioural therapies; specifically acceptance and commitment therapy (ACT) and compassion focused therapy (CFT).
 Additionally, I often work with transactional analysis (TA), mindfulness and creative techniques.
-In other words, sometimes the therapy I offer is to provide a space where you are heard unconditionally and able to rest, other times it involves gentle challenges and goal-oriented work, and other times may involve deeper exploratory work depending on what you need.
+In other words, sometimes the therapy I offer is to provide a space where you are heard unconditionally and able to rest, other times it involves being challenged, focused and being goal-oriented.
+Other times may involve deeper exploratory work depending on what you need.

 Who do I work with?

 I have a keen interest in working with clients experiencing disabilities, who are neurodivergent, or unpaid and/or young carers.
 This passion comes directly from my lived experience, as well as a breadth of previous professional experience in the voluntary sector, as a counsellor and as a support worker.
 I'm also passionate about working with children, young people and caregivers and have a broad range of experience working with this client group as a counsellor, support worker, playworker, voluntarily and in school settings.
 I have also enjoyed working with teenagers and adults who are exploring or have recently received an autism or ADHD diagnosis.
-I have also previously volunteered as a counsellor within a Christian counselling charity as well as working with clients with a range of faith based, spiritual or existential beliefs and often connect well therapeutically with this client group who are looking to incorporate and explore this area of themselves whilst exploring counselling.
+I have also previously volunteered as a counsellor within a Christian counselling charity as well as working with clients with a range of faith based, spiritual or existential beliefs as well as LGBTQIA+ people of faith and often connect well therapeutically with this client group who are looking to incorporate and explore this area of themselves whilst exploring counselling.
+I reguarly enjoy working with low self-esteem, anxiety and the need for control; this area often covers much of my work working with students.

 I love creative work and when wanted will often incorporate this into my practice.
 I currently work with organisations/charities to facilitate therapeutic baking groups designed to promote connection, mindfulness and psychoeducation and can integrate sensory based mindfulness approaches into individual sessions.
 These groups are also run as ad-hoc events throughout the year; perhaps you are unsure about counselling or want to organise workshops for people you work with/support and maybe this service is for you!

-I primarily work in offices/therapy rooms in Rogerstone, near Cardiff Central, and St Nicholas (Newport, Cardiff and the Vale).
-I also work online and when working with organisations work in the surrounding areas.
+I primarily work in offices/therapy rooms in Newport City Centre and Cardiff Central.
+I also work online and when working with organisations work/travel to the surrounding areas.

 Training, qualifications & experience